EsraaMamoun/Reading-Notes/class-07.md

 > The Document Object Model uses objects to create a representation of the current page.
 It creates a new object for each element (and each individual section of text) within the page.

 ### GLOBAL JAVASCRIPT OBJECTS
 > The global JavaScript objects represent things that the JavaScript language needs to create a model of.
-For example, there is an object that deals only with dates and times.

 `An object is a series of variables and functions that represent something from the world around us.`